nazariikolesnikov/nazariikolesnikov/README.md

 Role: Product Owner, Junior Data Engineer

-Technologies: Next.js, Express.js, TypeScript, React.js, Node.js, Jest, PostgresSQL, PrismaORM, Docker, Postman API, Swagger, Vercel.
+Technologies: [will availuable soon]

 Description:

-Mugunghwa Blooms & Roots is your trusted guide to the world of beauty and wellness from South Korea.
+"Mugunghwa Blooms & Roots" is your trusted guide to the world of beauty and wellness from South Korea, Ukraine and another countries.
 Our online store offers a carefully curated selection of authentic Korean cosmetics, high-quality medical products, and unique items for daily care.
 Discover the secrets of Eastern harmony, combining centuries-old traditions with modern innovations for your perfect well-being.

 Role: Product Owner, Junior Data Engineer